farhan5900/conscanner/README.md

 ./conscanner report /path/to/images.json
 ```

-This command will generate reports for each image and store it in a directory named `conscanner`.
+This command will generate reports for each image and store it in a directory named `conscanner-reports`.